Actions are one of the core features behind Game Creator. They allow to animate characters, activate interruptors, move objects, and a long etcetera.

 Changes the input scheme of the Player

-Changes the Cursor image and center
+Changes the Cursor image, lock state and visibility

 Opens the web browser and a specific webpage

 Game Creator comes with an optimized Audio Manager that reuses audio sources in a ring-buffer so your game doesn't experience hiccups when playing many sound effects at a time.
 Audio is divided in 2 categories